department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 <insert_url_change_request_link>

-(Redirects are released Wednesday afternoons, so coordinate the following items below and canonical URL change around that timeframe.)

 - [ ] 6.
 When editor has prepared content and let help desk know, reassign this issue to appropriate CMS engineer on Product Support team, for bulk publishing.

 #### CMS engineer steps
 - [ ] 7.
-CMS engineer executes the steps of the URL change request ticket from step 5.
+CMS engineer executes the steps of the URL change request ticket from step 5 above.

+(Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
+Coordinate the items below and canonical URL change after URL change ticket is merged, deployed, and verified in prod.)

+#### Drupal Admin steps (CMS Engineer or Help desk)
+_Help desk will complete these steps or escalate to request help from CMS engineering._
 - [ ] 8.
-CMS engineer bulk publishes nodes and facility.
+Drupal Admin bulk publishes nodes and facility.
 - [ ] 9.
-CMS engineer edit facility node and remove `New facility` flag and save node.
+Drupal Admin edit facility node and remove `New facility` flag and save node.
 - [ ] 10.
-Let help desk know this has been done.
+Let Help desk know this has been done, if not done by Help desk.

 #### CMS Help desk (wrap up)
 - [ ] 11.
 Notify editor and any other stakeholders.

-### Team
-Please check the team(s) that will do this work.

-- [ ] `CMS Team`
-- [ ] `Public Websites`
-- [x] `Facilities`
-- [x] `User support`